Barry Lunney Jr.: UTSA

 Lunney was named associate head coach, offensive coordinator and quarterbacks coach at University of Texas at San Antonio (UTSA) on December 13, 2019.

 Prior to UTSA's matchup against Louisiana in the 2020 First Responder Bowl, UTSA head coach Jeff Traylor tested positive for COVID-19.
 Lunney served as acting head coach for the game.
 UTSA lost the game, 31–24, finishing the season at 7–5.

 The 2021 UTSA Roadrunners football team compiled a record of 12–2.
 They won the Conference USA West Division championship, before defeating Western Kentucky in the Conference USA Football Championship Game, 49–41, to claim the program's first conference title.
 UTSA ended the season at the Frisco Bowl, where they lost to San Diego State, 38–24.
 UTSA's offense, under Lunney, averaged 442.9 total yards, 254.3 passing yards, 188.6 rushing yards, and 37.8 points per game.

 Illinois

 In December 2021, Lunney was hired as the offensive coordinator for the Illinois Fighting Illini football team by former Arkansas head coach Bret Bielema.
 Illinois would finish the season 8-5 after losing to Mississippi State in the Reliaquest Bowl.
 Under Lunney's play-calling, Illinois' offense averaged 379.1 yards per game, 211.8 yards passing, 167.3 yards rushing, and 24.2 points per game.
 It was Illinois' first bowl game appearance since 2019, and their first winning season since 2011.

 During the 2022 season, Lunney Jr. agreed to a one-year contract extension through the 2025 season, given in large part because the Illini were one of the most improved offenses in the Big Ten.
 The contract extension also increases Lunney's salary from $675,000 per year to $800,000 beginning in 2023 and $825,000 in each of the following two years.

+After a down year in 2023 when the Illini finished 5-7, Illinois bounced back in 2024 to finish 10-3 and beat South Carolina in the 2024 Citrus Bowl.
+Lunney Jr's offense averaged 211.2 passing yards per game, 153.6 rushing yards per game, and 28.3 points per game.

+Illinois is off to a 4-1 start to the 2025 season.
+Lunney Jr's offense is averaging 242.6 yards passing, 133.4 yards rushing, and 35.8 points per game.